gagan-gv/mail-flock/README.md

 |   /api/templates?{id}    | Takes in template details and id and updates the template | PATCH   |
 |     /api/templates/      | Lists all the templates                                   | GET     |
 | /api/templates/view?{id} | List all details of the template with given id            | GET     |

+## Testing

+- Manual using Postman
+- Unit Tests with JUnit5 and Mockito